dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_crypto_lab/README.rst

 and since our resources are limited, we need to work together to make a great and sustainable project.

-In order to be elegible, we need the following information from you, your NGO or government:
+In order to be eligible, we need the following information from you, your NGO or government:

 * An introduction of the current needs
 * The project will use free software, both at the server and workstations
 * There will be a local designated person that will be in charge of
-  the project and the know-how transfer to the rest of the community.This person must be committed to be from the beginning of the project until two years after its completion.
+  the project and the know-how transfer to the rest of the community.
+This person must be committed to be from the beginning of the project until two years after its completion.
 * There must be a commitment of knowledge transfer to the rest of the team.